 No!
-Many members join not knowing how to read music and pick up what they need along the way.
-You will be given audio tracks of your part so that you can learn and practise at home.
-You will also receive the printed music - even if you do not read music you can learn a lot from watching where the notes on the page go up and down.
+Many members can't read music.
+You will be given access to audio tracks of your part so you can learn and practise at home.
+You'll have access to sheet music too, but even if you don't read music you can learn a lot from watching where the notes on the page go up and down.

-No. Vocal tuition forms part of each chorus rehearsal, and there are opportunities for individual tuition also.
+No. Vocal tuition is part of each rehearsal, and there are opportunities for individual tuition as well.

-We have an audition process in which we help you to discover what part may be right for you.
+We do have an audition process of around 8 weeks, which gives you time to decide if you want to join us, and to see whether our kind of singing is right for you.
 Don't be put off by this -- we are a very encouraging group!
-And everyone in the chorus has been through this process herself and knows what it is like.
+And everyone in the chorus has been through this process and knows what it's like.

-There are weekly fees for visitors - the first week is free then after that we ask you to pay $5 per week until you pass an audition to become a member.
+There are weekly fees for visitors - the first two weeks are free then after that we ask you to pay $5 per week until you pass an audition to become a member.

 Really, this is a question only you can answer.

 The only way you will know is by giving it a go.
-You may come along and find it is not for you.
-Or it may turn out, as it has for dozens of women standing on our risers today, to be the best decision you've ever made.
+You might come along and find it is not for you.
+Or it may turn out to be one of the best decisions you've ever made!

 Why not give it a go?
 Contact us if you'd like more information or would like to let us know you'll be coming for a visit!